From A to Z-Z-Z-Z

 From A to Z-Z-Z-Z is a 1954 Warner Bros.
 Looney Tunes animated cartoon short directed by Chuck Jones.
 The short was released on October 16, 1954, and stars Ralph Phillips.

 Written by Michael Maltese and produced by Edward Selzer, it was animated by Ken Harris, Lloyd Vaughan and Ben Washam.
-Voice actors Dick Beals, Mel Blanc and Norman Nesbitt were uncredited.
-Sources are divided whether the uncredited teacher was voiced by Bea Benaderet.
+Voices were provided by Dick Beals, Mel Blanc, Marian Richman and Norman Nesbitt.

 The short was nominated for "Best Short Subject, Cartoons" at the 1954 Academy Awards.

 Ralph appears in a sequel cartoon, Boyhood Daze, released in 1957.

+He also appears in the Looney Tunes Cartoons season 5 short, "Livin' the Daydream".

 Plot

 The cartoon begins with an exterior shot of an elementary school classroom.
 Through the windows, schoolchildren are visible at their desks.
 They are learning arithmetic by rote.
 The main character, Ralph Phillips, is bored with this lesson; on seeing a bird outside, he imagines that he is free to use his arms and legs to propel himself through the air.

 Miss Wallace interrupts this daydream and sends Ralph to the blackboard to add a column of numbers.
 He is so intimidated by the problem, he fantasizes that the numbers come to life and laugh at him.
 He appears as a chalk drawing on the blackboard, sneaks toward the numbers and removes the line above where the sum should be; the numbers (having no support) collapse.
 A 5 suddenly stands up, using a 4 as a sword and Ralph fights it using the line as a weapon.
 Ralph sticks the line into the 5, defeating it.
 The other numbers get up and give chase.
 Ralph takes the capital D and Y from the alphabet row above and uses them to make a bow and arrow; he fires at an 8, destroying it.
-He then takes the dots from both the lowercase i and j and loads them into the i, using the i as a weapon similar to a shotgun.
+He then takes the dots from both the lowercase i and j and loads them into the i, using the i as a weapon similar to a shotgun: he fires at a 3, destroying it.

-Miss Wallace brings Ralph back to reality and sends him out to mail a letter.
-He responds by becoming a Pony Express courier who braves a horde of Indians on what becomes his desert journey.
+The scene segues back into the classroom as Miss Wallace brings Ralph back to reality and sends him out to mail a letter.
+He responds by becoming a Pony Express courier who braves a horde of Indians on what becomes his desert journey, ending up so shot full of arrows from his return trip that, while returning to normal, he limps back into the classroom, assures Miss Wallace of the task’s completion, and falls to the ground “dead”.